-At Cedarcide, our all natural outdoor pest control formulas are some of our most popular products.
-Our outdoor pesticide concentrate, PCO Choice, and its ready-to-use counterpart, Yardsafe, both help keep your yard free of biting insects and dozens of other bugs without endangering your family, your pets or the environment.
+At Cedarcide, our naturally sourced outdoor formulas are among our most popular products.
+Our outdoor pesticide concentrate, PCO Choice, and its ready-to-use counterpart, Yardsafe, both help keep your yard free of troublesome pests without endangering your family, your pets or the environment.

 - “It rained after I used PCO Choice, do I have to apply it again?”